 As this is a We Should Cocoa anniversary, I wanted to do something a little bit special.
 I also had a cake to make for a friend.
 I knew I wanted to use the chocolate blackberry jam I made a couple of weeks ago as it’s not only rather special but seasonal too.

-Chocolate Blackberry Cake – We Should Cocoa #49
+Chocolate Blackberry Cake

 Leafing through some of my baking books, I came across Ruth Clemens’ Ultimate Chocolate Cake recipe in her book, The Pink Whisk guide to Cake Making.
-The recipe looked good and as we are all in the throws of the Great British Bake Off, it seemed rather appropriate as Ruth was one of the finalists back in 2010.
+The recipe looked good and as we are all in the throws of the Great British Bake Off, it seemed rather appropriate.
+After all Ruth was one of the finalists back in 2010.

 The batter rose so well, that it annoyingly overflowed, which was not quite what I was looking for.
 The mixture was also a little fragile, so needed to be handled quite carefully when still warm.
 It was, however, very light and quite delicious.
 CT, who wasn’t party to the intricacies of the creation, was quite taken by the unexpected pleasure of the blackberry jam cunningly secreted in the middle – ooh he said.

 - Blackberry barfi

 - Double blackberry chocolate galette